Hopf dreams and diagonal harmonics

-\begin{conjecture} For any $k\le n$, there is a bijection between the following two sets \begin{enumerate} \item Nested pairs of Dyck paths $(\pi_1,\pi_2)$ of size $n$ such that $\pi_1$ is a bounce path with $k$ parts. \item Nested pairs of Dyck paths $(\pi'_1,\pi'_2)$ of size $n$ such that $\pi'_2$ is a steep path with $n-k$ isolated east steps strictly below the top. \end{enumerate} \end{conjecture}
+\begin{conjecture} For any $k\le n$, there is a bijection between the following two sets \begin{enumerate} \item Nested pairs of Dyck paths $(\pi_1,\pi_2)$ of size $n$ such that $\pi_1$ is a bounce path with $k$ parts. \item Nested pairs of Dyck paths $(\pi'_1,\pi'_2)$ of size $n$ such that $\pi'_2$ is a steep path with~$k$ east steeps on top of the grid. \end{enumerate} \end{conjecture}

 Before giving some evidence supporting this conjecture let us recall the famous zeta map in $q,t$-Catalan combinatorics.
 The $q,t$-Catalan polynomials $C_n(q,t)$ are certain polynomials in two variables whose evaluations at $(q,t)=(1,1)$ recover the Catalan numbers.
 They appeared as the bivariate Hilbert series of diagonal harmonic alternants in the theory of diagonal harmonics~\cite{Haglund-qt-catalan} (see more details in Section~\ref{subsec:definitionsMultivariateDiagonalHarmonics}).
 Finding an explicit description of these polynomials has been a particularly difficult problem.
 An explicit rational expression for $C_n(q,t)$ conjectured by A.~Garsia and M.~Haiman~\cite{GarsiaHaiman-remarkableCatalanSequence} follows from M.~Haiman's work~\cite{Haiman-vanishingTheorems}.
-A combinatorial interpretation of this rational expression was conjectured by Haglund~\cite{haglund_conjectured_2003} and proved by A.~Garsia and M.~Haglund~\cite{garsia_proof_2002} using plethystic machinery developed by F.~Bergeron~et~al.~\cite{bergeron_identities_1999}.
+A combinatorial interpretation of this rational expression was conjectured by Haglund~\cite{haglund_conjectured_2003} and proved by A.~Garsia and J.~Haglund~\cite{garsia_proof_2002} using plethystic machinery developed by F.~Bergeron~et~al.~\cite{bergeron_identities_1999}.
 J.~Haglund's combinatorial interpretation for the $q,t$-Catalan polynomial, which uses a pair of statistics on Dyck paths known as $\area$ and $\bounce$, was discovered after prolonged investigations of tables of $C_n(q,t)$.
 Shortly after, M.~Haiman announced another combinatorial interpretation in terms of two statistics $\area$ and $\dinv$.
 Unexpectedly, these two pairs of statistics were different but gave rise to the same expression:

 The zeta map $\zeta$ is a bijection on Dyck paths that explains this phenomenon by sending the pair of statistics~$(\area,\dinv)$ to the pair of statistics~$(\bounce,\area)$.

 The inverse of the zeta map appeared first in the work of G.~Andrews, C.~Krattenthaler, L.~Orsina and P.~Papi~\cite{AndrewsKrattenthalerOrsinaPapi} in connection with nilpotent ideals in certain Borel subalgebra of $sl(n)$, and was rediscovered by J.~Haglund and M.~Haiman in their study of diagonal harmonics and $q,t$-Catalan numbers~\cite{Haglund-qt-catalan}.
 We refer to~\cite[Proof of Theorem~3.15]{Haglund-qt-catalan} for a precise description of the zeta map and its inverse, and to~\cite[Chapt.~3]{Haglund-qt-catalan} for more details about the $\bounce$ and $\dinv$ statistics.